ATpoint/nf_blank/README.md

 Note that `allowed` must contain an empty string if left blank, otherwise it would lead to a parsing error.

-You can simply explore the behaviour of the validation by running the example workflow via:
+You can simply explore the behaviour of the validation by running the example workflow via the following command.
+It assumes `samtools` in PATH by default, or use a profile to run via the hardcoded container/conda, e.g. `-profile docker/singularity/conda`.

 ```bash
 nextflow run main.nf